Close

 How Long Does it Take to Receive Settlement Money from a Lawsuit in Maryland?

 After being injured in an accident, you may have a few options available to seek compensation for your injuries.
-If you agree to a settlement, you may be wondering about when you will receive the compensation you need to pay for medical bills and other expenses.
+If you agree to a settlement, you may be wondering when you will receive the compensation you need to pay for medical bills and other expenses.

 There are a number of factors that can influence when a victim will receive a settlement payment.
-If you were injured in an accident and are concerned about a settlement, you should consult with an experienced Baltimore personal injury lawyer as soon as possible.
+If you were injured in an accident and are concerned about a settlement, you should consult with an experienced Dundalk personal injury lawyer as soon as possible.

-Factors that Can Affect How Long it Takes to Receive a Settlement Check After a Lawsuit
+Factors that Can Affect How Long It Takes to Receive a Settlement Check After a Lawsuit

 After filing a personal injury lawsuit, you may decide that it would be more appropriate to settle with the defendant rather than continue the case.
 Settling can limit the amount of money a victim has to pay for court fees, attorney fees, and many other expenses associated with litigating a case.
+A plaintiff can also run into some issues when settling with a defendant.

 Insurance Company Slow in Processing the Settlement